kangliucn/Fine-pruning-defense/README.md

 Backdoor attacks on traffic sign classifiers can be found in https://github.com/Kooscii/BadNets.

-Please run "conv_output_prune.py" in "face" or "speech" folder to prune the network, and run "test.py" to test the network accuraty.
+Please run "conv_output_prune.py" in "face" or "speech" folder to prune the network, and run "test.py" to test the network accuracy.

 Thanks to the helpful resource from https://github.com/jinze1994/DeepID1 and https://github.com/pannous/caffe-speech-recognition.